 Especially when these factors are combined to create a perfect storm.

 Cytokine Storm and Cardiorespiratory Damage

-As we’re seeing in the data on COVID-19, the inflammatory immune response to the virus can cause a rapid increase of immune cell signaling cytokines.
+As we’re seeing in the data on viral infections, the inflammatory immune response to the virus can cause a rapid increase of immune cell signaling cytokines.
 The body becomes overwhelmed with inflammation, leading to organ failure, septic shock, and ultimately costing lives.

 For this reason, it’s critical to balance your immune response by addressing over-active inflammation, and encourage healthy circulation to stay healthy and prevent the deadly cytokine storm.
 This is particularly important for people with risk factors including age 60+, existing heart disease or respiratory diseases such as COPD, metabolic disorders, and other conditions.

 More recent and in-depth reports are highlighting the extent of cardiovascular damage that can occur as a direct result of the viral infection.
 From these reports, one specific feature is increasingly prominent: Circulatory dysfunction, and specifically, excessive blood clotting.
 This may help explain why the SARS-CoV-2 virus poses such a risk to patients with pre-existing cardiovascular, cardiometabolic and respiratory conditions.
 In fact, 50% of patients hospitalized with the infection have a pre-existing heart condition.